 Big Brother Vip 2022-2023, eliminated today: who was eliminated?

-BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Thursday 3 November 2022, on Canale 5?
-Nominated were Pamela Prati, George Ciupilan, Patrizia Rossetti and Carolina Marconi.
-To have to leave the Cinecittà House was … NEWS UPDATE …
+BIG BROTHER VIP 2022-2023 ELIMINATED – Who was eliminated at the end of the episode of Big Brother Vip 2022-2023 broadcast today, Monday 7 November 2022, on Canale 5?
+Nominated were Attilio Romita, George Ciupilan and Nikita Pelizon.
+None of the three were eliminated.
+The most voted by televoting, the public’s favorite, was in fact immune.

 How to vote